Product May Have Been Discontinued

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, chicken broth, chicken liver, ocean fish, rice, peas, carrots, potatoes, flax seed, guar gum, blueberries, cranberries, dried kelp, lecithin, avocado meal, avocado oil, potassium chloride, salt, carrageenan, minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), choline chloride
+Ingredients: Chicken, chicken broth, chicken liver, ocean fish (source of omega 3), rice, potatoes, carrots, peas, flax seed, guar gum, tricalcium phosphate, potassium chloride, blueberries, cranberries, dried kelp, avocado meal, avocado oil, cassia gum, xanthan gum, salt, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride vitamin D3 supplement, folic acid), choline chloride

 Fiber (estimated dry matter content) = 6.8%

 Red denotes controversial item

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.